 For adults it can result in difficulty when placed in social situations such as a party.

-At present there is no ‘cure’ for ASD, however treatment often comes in the form of different types of therapies, such as educational and behavioural programmes.
+At present there is no ‘cure’ for Autism, however treatment often comes in the form of different types of therapies, such as educational and behavioural programmes.

-Each doctor at our centre has their own approach to assessments and treatment, and may tailor their approach depending on the patient's clinical presentation.
+Each clinician at our centre has their own approach to assessments and treatment, and may tailor their approach depending on the patient's clinical presentation.

-Formal diagnosis of Autism may require more specialised assessment appointments to undertake an ADI-R or 3Di-sv interview, and an ADOS-2 assessment with the patient.
-Please contact our office for further details or ask our doctor during an appointment.
+Formal diagnoses of Autism may require more specialised assessment appointments to undertake an ADI-R or 3Di-sv interview, and an ADOS-2 assessment with the patient.
+Please contact our office for further details or ask our clinician during an appointment.

 Please find below an outline of potential elements that may form part of the assessment process: